Third Party Payment Processors: The Complete Small Business Guide

 - No Long-Term Contracts: Third-party processors only charge you for actually using your account, and you won’t be locked into a lengthy contract.
 You also won’t have to worry about getting hit with a merchant account early termination fee if you close your account.

-Disadvantages Of Using A Third-Party Processor
+Disadvantages Of Using A Third-Party Payment Processor

-Third-party processors also come with some significant limitations that make them an inadequate choice for many businesses.
+Third-party processors also come with some significant limitations that can make them an inadequate choice for many businesses.
 Here are some of the most notable disadvantages:

 Cons